LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 "Total inflow must be >0".
 Check that you have positive flow into the pipe network.
 You have entered all node flows as 0.0 or negative.

 "Node i must have Q=0".
-Node i is completely surrounded by pipes having diameters less than 0.001 m, which is the criteria the pipe network program uses for treating pipes as being non-existent.
+Node i is completely surrounded by pipes having diameters less than 0.001 m, which is the criterion the pipe network program uses for treating pipes as being non-existent.
 You cannot have flow in or out of a node that is surrounded by non-existent pipes.

 "|Q| must be < 1e9 m3/s".
 Node flows cannot exceed 109 m3/s. | | is absolute value.